Undergraduate Funding Opportunities

 Two Scholarships: One up to $3,000 & one up to $10,000

-During the academic year 2015-2016, the Sara and Albert Reuben scholarships may support funding to attend Holocaust-related conferences, to do research in archives and libraries, to subsidize a Holocaust-related internship, to engage in research and to support honors theses, and other academic initiatives related to the Holocaust.
-The monies can only be awarded in the fall and/or spring when the recipient is a full-time student.
+During the academic year 2016-2017, the Sara and Albert Reuben scholarships may support funding to attend Holocaust-related conferences, to do research in archives and libraries, to subsidize a Holocaust-related internship, to engage in research and to support honors theses, and other academic initiatives related to the Holocaust.
+The monies can be awarded in the fall, spring, or summer when the recipient is a full-time student.

 Important Note: Graduate students see Graduate Funding Opportunities for information to apply.
 Current Jewish Studies majors, certificate and Hebrew minor students go to “Scholarships & Internships for Continuing Jewish Studies Students" (above) for instructions and forms to apply.